You Are The Universe by Deepak Chopra and Menas Kafatos – Review

 Ever since the knuckle walkers stood on two feet intelligent beings have pondered how and why we came to be.
 Through Socrates, who introduced the ideas of hypothesis, and Copernicus who put the sun at the centre of the universe, to Einstein and Newton and beyond, our progress on understanding the universe constantly evolves.

 Today, we find ourselves caught up in a world of ideas, concepts, hypothesises, fantasies and fairy tales that make it very difficult for the layman to make any sense of it all.
 This book states, as the title indicates, that the time has come for a paradigm shift in the way we view the universe.
 The authors claim that the scientific approach based on observation, calculation and experimentation, whilst establishing the realities of the universe, fails to answer the philosophical questions; the whys and the wherefores.
 Why do we exist?
 Where do we come from?

-“Presents alternate scenarios and leaves the reader to form their own conclusion”
+“Leaves the reader to form their own conclusion”

 The book is co-authored by Deepak Chopra an American citizen born in India, who is a prominent figure in the New Age movement and alternative medicine and Menas Kafatos, an American citizen of Greek descent, who specialises in quantum mechanics, climate change and philosophy.
 Together they have sought to merge the proven facts and hypotheses of the scientific approach that tends to minimise our position in the grand scheme of things, with the more holistic, philosophical approach that puts ‘us’ at the epicentre of the universe.